 Which is how this dish came about.

-They might not be the original ones, but they still retain the essence of our flavors, of our cultural heritage.
+They might not be the traditional ones, but they still retain the essence of our flavors, of our cultural heritage.
 So no matter how long we keep doing this, there will always be something to write about.

 - 4 cups of orange juice